Services in Sallatunturi Area

 - Lehtikorkia open wilderness hut is situated by the snowmobile track which runs between the Salla Tourist Centre and Kemijärvi.

-- The Metsähallitus maintained trails in the Sallatunturi area are not suited for the disabled.
-The Metsähallitus nature exhibition at the Salla Reindeer Park however is suited for the disabled and is easily accessible.
+- The Metsähallitus maintained trails in the Sallatunturi area are not accessible.
+The Metsähallitus nature exhibition at the Salla Reindeer Park however is accessible.